DrEmpiricism/Optimize-Offline/README.md

 > Data Deduplication, often called Dedup for short, is a feature of Windows Server 2016 that can help reduce the impact of redundant data on storage costs.
 When enabled, Data Deduplication optimizes free space on a volume by examining the data on the volume by looking for duplicated portions on the volume.
 Duplicated portions of the volume's dataset are stored once and are (optionally) compressed for additional savings.
 Data Deduplication optimizes redundancies without compromising data fidelity or integrity.
 [Microsoft Document](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview)

-With Optimize-Offline, the Data Deduplication packages and features available for Windows Server 2016 editions can be integrated into the offline image and enabled for use.
-PowerShell must be used to enable and manage Data Deduplication using its storage cmdlets.
-This information is readily available from the [Microsoft Document](https://docs.microsoft.com/en-us/powershell/module/deduplication/?view=win10-ps)
+With Optimize-Offline, the Data Deduplication packages and Dedup-Core Windows Feature can be integrated into the offline image.
+PowerShell can then be used to enable and manage Data Deduplication using its storage cmdlets.
+More information is available from the [Microsoft Document](https://docs.microsoft.com/en-us/powershell/module/deduplication/?view=win10-ps)

 ## ISO File Strucuture Optimization ##

 This is a process that occurrs automatically when a Windows Installation ISO is used as the source image for optimization.
 In short, it removes all unnecessary media files used to install Windows 10 from a live system, thus reducing the total size of the installation media.
-The steps that it takes to optimize the file structure should NOT be changed, as the order they're written are critical to proper file structure optimization for bootup installation.
+The order in which files are removed and moved is critical to proper file structure optimization for bootup installation.

 ## ISO Remastering and Creation ##

 When a Windows Installation ISO is used as the source image for optimization, Optimize-Offline expands the entire media content of the ISO.
 Using the -ISO switch will tell Optimize-Offline to automatically create a new Windows Installation Media ISO once all optimizations have been processed but only if the Windows ADK (Assessment and Deployment Kit) is installed on the system.
-If the Windows ADK is not installed on the system, Optimize-Offline will simply bypass the creation of the ISO without displaying an error or producing any optimization failures.
+If the Windows ADK is not installed on the system, Optimize-Offline will simply bypass the creation of the ISO.

 Optimize-Offline does this without any end-user input by querying specific registry keys that contain the path to the ADK's installed location and then joins the absolute paths to the ADK boot files.
 Once it tests that the Oscdimg location exists, it silently passes the appropriate command-line arguments to the oscdimg executable that apply the proper bootcode and switches to create a new bootable Windows Installation Media ISO.